hapax/hapax.github.io/assets/bloch.md

 **August 9, 2020.** *The Bloch sphere encodes the geometry of single qubit states.
 Remarkably, it is equivalent to the Hopf fibration of the 3-sphere!
-I prove this, and discuss the relation between Hopf fibrations of the 7- and 15-sphere and states of two and three qubits.*
+I prove this result and touch on the generalization to two and three qubits.*

 #### The Bloch sphere